allanlundhansen/chat-ontology-builder-backend/memory-bank/systemPatterns.md

 - **RESTful Architecture**: For standard HTTP interactions
 - **WebSocket Support**: For real-time updates in chat and visualization
-- **Cypher Query Endpoints**: Dedicated API endpoints for executing optimized Cypher queries against the knowledge graph
+- **Cypher Query Endpoints**: Dedicated API endpoints for executing optimized Cypher queries against the knowledge graph, often using predefined templates.
-- **Query Templates**: Pre-defined Cypher query templates for common knowledge graph operations
+- **Query Templates**: Pre-defined Cypher query templates (`.cypher` files) for common knowledge graph operations, executed by the application layer.
+(Note: APOC custom procedures are unavailable).
 - **Direct Cypher Interface**: Advanced endpoint allowing direct Cypher execution for complex queries and power users
+- **API Evolution**: API design must account for the planned Phase 2 transition from property-based to judgment-based modality, including deprecation warnings and new endpoints.

 ### Containerization and Deployment